China's drone export rules are easy to summarize badly because there are two separate files in play.

 Consumer Relief Does Not Mean Enterprise Relief

-The line in the Reuters report that matters most may be the easiest one to misread: China will lift temporary export controls for certain consumer drones.
+The line that matters most may be the easiest one to misread: China lifted temporary export controls for certain consumer drones in the 2024 adjustment.

 That is good news for: